mtorials/hugo-mt32/content/posts/configuring-x-server-multi-gpu-setup.md

 ## Where the Problems Started

-After I installed Manjaro and everything worked fine with the free drivers I installed the [https://en.wikipedia.org/wiki/CUDA](https://en.wikipedia.org/wiki/CUDA "cuda") package and rebooted.
+After I installed Manjaro and everything worked fine with the free drivers I installed the [cuda](https://en.wikipedia.org/wiki/CUDA) package and rebooted.
 After this only the monitors connected to the integrated graphics worked.
 I then installed the proprietary drivers for the Nvidia card.
 This did not solve the problem.

 I went on trying different drivers.
 I got the to the Nvidia card connected monitors eventually to work by applying the Nvidia X server configuration with this command: